 Analysing the enigma that is Tony Montana: political refugee

+Scarface is about ambition in the wrong hands.
 It is the story of Tony Montana, a self-proclaimed political refugee who claws his way from the gutters of Castro’s Cuba to conquer the American dream.
 But dreams can become nightmares, and men like Montana will always want more.
 For him, it is less about having, more about taking.

-I always tell the truth.
-Even when I lie. – Tony Montana
+Tony Montana: I always tell the truth.
+Even when I lie.

-On the surface of things the likes of Montana may be deemed the scourge of a nation stripped of traditional moralities, but the real slime are those who shake your hand and smile.
+Montana is not the kind of man who is fond of taking orders, and in best friend Manny Ribera (Steven Bauer) he has a partner who is happy to ride his coattails.
+America may be like, ‘a giant pussy just waiting to get fucked’, but it comes with its own particular constraints, problems that are more bureaucracy than brutality.
+Montana is the foreign poster boy for a nation stripped of traditional moralities, but the real slime are those who shake your hand and smile.
 In America, criminals operate within the law.
-Characters like Jerry the banker — the kind of brash suit who enquires about your wife while increasing your interest rates — or Detective Mel Bernstein (Harris Yulin), a bottom feeder who will shill for the highest bidder and who makes it his business to have the dirt on everyone.
-These are the people who Montana struggles to deal with; the ones who most contribute to his downfall.
-When you fly too close to the sun you will inevitably get burnt, or in the case of Montana, burst into a dripping ball of flames and scorch everyone within your social radius.
+Characters like Jerry the banker — the kind of brash suit who enquires about your wife while increasing your interest rates — or Detective Mel Bernstein (Harris Yulin), a bottom feeder who shills for the highest bidder and makes it his business to have the dirt on everyone.
+Those are the people who Montana struggles with; the ones who most contribute to his downfall.
+When you fly too close to the sun you inevitably get burnt, or in the case of Montana, burst into a dripping ball of flames and scorch everyone in your social radius.

 You know what capitalism is?
 Getting fucked! – Tony Montana

-At the core of his familial difficulties, as with all of his problems, are his notions of loyalty, emotions so fierce they inevitably lose their perspective.
+That brings us to Montana’s most destructive crux: the issue of family.
+Tony is a dangerous person to be around.
+He thinks with his heart, not with his head, and as the pressure mounts and his drug use spirals out of control, the clouds grow ever thicker.
+At the core of his difficulties, as with everything in his life, are notions of loyalty, the kind so fierce they lose all perspective.
 Tony wants to do right by his family but he is never able to understand what doing right by them means.
-His mother is all too aware of her son’s destructive qualities and wants him nowhere near her youngest child, Gina (Mary-Elizabeth Mastrantonio), a girl of simple ambitions who just wants to be reunited with her estranged brother and is immediately doomed as a consequence.
-Tony doesn’t want what is best for Gina, he wants what’s best for him.
+His mother is all too aware of her son’s destructive qualities and wants him nowhere near her youngest child, Gina (Mary-Elizabeth Mastrantonio), a girl of simple ambitions who wants to be reunited with her estranged brother and is immediately spoiled as a consequence.
+Mastrantonio was 25 when the movie was shot, and she is prodigious as the tainted angel gone astray, delivering the kind of tour de force that became commonplace for one of the most talented and underappreciated actresses of her generation.
+Tony doesn’t want what is best for Gina, he wants what’s best for himself.
 His sister shouldn’t have to work, not when her brother is such a success story, but when she takes his money and lives that life he is less than happy with the consequences.
-Gina should be spoiled, but pure; free to do as she pleases as long as she does what he tells her.
+Gina should be spoiled, but pure; free to do as she pleases as long as she does as he tells her.
 As you might expect from a cold-blooded assassin with a moral code, Tony is a man mired in hypocrisy.

 For a while, Tony has everything he has ever dreamed of, but it could never last.
-In no time at all he has vanquished his foes, has won the arm of trophy wife Elvira (Michelle Pfeiffer), and after getting in tight with international drug lord Alejandro Sosa (Paul Shenar), everything is roses.
+In no time at all he has vanquished his foes, has won the arm of trophy wife, Elvira (Michelle Pfeiffer), and after getting in tight with international drug lord Alejandro Sosa (Paul Shenar), everything is roses.
 But with power comes politics, and not the kind that can be settled on the streets of Miami.
 Ultimately, Montana is a peasant in a kingdom of princes.
 He is a pit bull, fierce and loyal, but disposable in the eyes of political circles.
 Tony is quietly aware of this, a fact that drives his ambition like a steam train careening along an unfinished track.
 He has climbed to the top of the mountain to find it inhabited.
 He shares their kingdom, but only as their jester.

 Can’t you see what we’re becoming, Tony?
 We’re losers.
 We’re not winners, we’re losers. – Elvira Hancock

-You think you can take me?
-You need a fucking army if you gonna take me! – Tony Montana
+Tony Montana: You think you can take me?
+You need a fucking army if you gonna take me!